WS-JSNA/ws-jsna-netlify/_templates/generic_post_with_sidebar.md

     nav: "coastal-GPS-selected"
 # You can find the names of different sidebars in _data/nav.yml
 ---
-# Generic post with sidebar and table of contents
+# Generic post with sidebar

 ## Sidebar